nathanaelries/eth2-debian/README.md

 **BACKUP YOUR MNEMONIC AND PASSWORD!**

 The next step is to upload your deposit data file to the launchpad site.
-If you are using Ubuntu Server, you can either open up the deposit data file and copy it to a file on your desktop computer with the same name, or you can use scp or an equivalent tool to copy the deposit data to your desktop computer.
+If you are using Debian 10.9 "buster", you can either open up the deposit data file and copy it to a file on your desktop computer with the same name, or you can use scp or an equivalent tool to copy the deposit data to your desktop computer.

 Follow the instructions by dragging and dropping the deposit file into the launchpad site.
 Then continue to follow the instructions until your deposit transaction is successful.